bdlm/log/README.md

 * `log.TextFormatter`.
 Logs the event in colors if stdout is a tty, otherwise without colors.
   * *Note:* to force colored output when there is no TTY, set the `ForceColors` field to `true`.
 To force no colored output even if there is a TTY  set the `DisableColors` field to `true`.
 For Windows, see [github.com/mattn/go-colorable](https://github.com/mattn/go-colorable).
-  * When colors are enabled, levels are truncated to 4 characters by default.
-To disable truncation set the `DisableLevelTruncation` field to `true`.
   * All options are listed in the [generated docs](https://godoc.org/github.com/bdlm/log#TextFormatter).
 * `log.JSONFormatter`.
 Logs fields as JSON.
   * All options are listed in the [generated docs](https://godoc.org/github.com/bdlm/log#JSONFormatter).